expo/expo/docs/pages/preview/eas-update/deployment-patterns.md

 Explanation of flow:

-- Develop a project locally and test changes in Expo Go.
+1. Develop a project locally and test changes in Expo Go.
-- Create builds with channels named like `ios-staging`, `ios-production`, `android-staging`, and `android-production`.
-Then put the `ios-staging` build on TestFlight and submit the `ios-production` build to the public App Store.
-Likewise, put the `android-staging` build on the Play Store Internal Track, and submit the `android-production` build to the public Play Store.
+2. Create builds with channels named like "ios-staging", "ios-production", "android-staging", and "android-production".
+Then put the "ios-staging" build on TestFlight and submit the "ios-production" build to the public App Store.
+Likewise, put the "android-staging" build on the Play Store Internal Track, and submit the "android-production" build to the public Play Store.
-- Set up `expo-github-action` to publish updates to the required platforms when merging commits to branches.
+3. Set up `expo-github-action` to publish updates to the required platforms when merging commits to branches.
-- Then, merge changes for the iOS app into the branch `ios-staging`, then when ready merge changes into the `ios-production` branch.
-Likewise, merge changes for the Android app into the branch `android-staging` and when ready, into the branch named `android-production`.
+4. Then, merge changes for the iOS app into the branch "ios-staging", then when ready merge changes into the "ios-production" branch.
+Likewise, merge changes for the Android app into the branch "android-staging" and when ready, into the branch named "android-production".

 Advantages of this flow: